Harry Angel: 2018: four-year-old season

 On 16 May 2018, Harry Angel, carrying a five-pound weight penalty, was sent off 4/9 favourite in a five-runner field for the Group 2 Duke of York Stakes at York Racecourse.
 Ridden by Kirby he took the lead in the last quarter mile and won by two lengths from Brando, winner of his previous start in the Group 3 Abernant Stakes.
 At Royal Ascot in the following month he was made favourite for the Diamond Jubilee Stakes but his run of bad luck at the course continued as he went lame during the race and finished unplaced.
 He was found to have sustained a deep cut when trapping his leg in the starting stalls.

 He returned for the Sprint Cup at Haydock in September and ran well for a long way before tiring into sixth place behind The Tin Man.
 On 20 October he ran for the second time in the British Champions Sprint Stakes.
 After being reluctant to enter the stalls he was among the leaders from the start and kept on well to finish second behind the 28/1 outsider Sands of Mali.
 The horses finishing behind included Brando, The Tin Man, Limato and Librisa Breeze.

+Stud career

-On 24 October it was announced that Harry Angel had been retired from racing and would stand as a breeding stallion at Dalham Hall Stud in 2019.
+On 24 October 2018 it was announced that Harry Angel had been retired from racing and would stand as a breeding stallion at Dalham Hall Stud in 2019.